Kastobi/ci_ms2_aggregator/README.md

       - No Issue filed, due to intentional rewrite for clarity [Reference](https://github.com/dc-js/dc.js/issues/1499)

-- On verbose logging level Chrome reports a violation due to non passive event listener to a scroll blocking "mousewheel" event.
+- On verbose logging level Chrome reports a violation due to non-passive event listener to a scroll blocking "mousewheel" event.
 Probably a problem with d3 / dc js brush implementation.
 It was noticed, but not handled.
   - [Reference](https://www.chromestatus.com/feature/5745543795965952)

 - Depending on browser configuration, Google Trends embedded frame is not rendered.
 Google seems to set x-frame-options: